luochen1990/easy-sync/README.md

 Use this helper to just reuse name only, you need to provide the sync version yourself.

-This is not our final goal, but at least it solves the naming problem for now :)
+This is useful to define your own wrapper, or cover some special cases the magic style cannot handle.

 ```python
 from easy_sync import sync_compatible